SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 #### Syntax for annotations in CDS

-Another aspect that we need to consider when embarking on an attempt to parse the annotations above, is CDS's [annotation syntax](https://cap.cloud.sap/docs/cds/cdl#annotation-syntax).
+Another aspect that we need to consider when attempting to parse the annotations above, is CDS's [annotation syntax](https://cap.cloud.sap/docs/cds/cdl#annotation-syntax).
 For any given term in a vocabulary, the annotation is written as follows:

 ```cds
 @vocabulary.term